JJ Peterka, Arttu Ruotsalainen help Amerks take control of series with OT win

 Defenseman Mattias Samuelsson was scratched with a lower-body injury that’s kept him out of the lineup since the playoffs began, and defenseman Brandon Davidson was held out of the game after playing Saturday in Utica.
 Goalie Ukko-Pekka Luukkonen and Weissbach remain out because of injury, while defenseman Oskari Laakson has yet to appear in a playoff game.

-Appert used the same lines that had success Saturday, including a top line of Jack Quinn alongside Malone and Mersch.
-Peterka was at right wing with Brandon Biro and Peyton Krebs at center.
-Mark Jankowski centered Arttu Ruotsalainen and Brett Murray.
+Appert used the same lines that had success Saturday, including a top line of Quinn alongside Malone and Mersch.
+Peterka was at right wing with Biro and Krebs at center.
+Mark Jankowski centered Ruotsalainen and Brett Murray.

+Rousek has impressed teammates with his playmaking ability since returning from ACL surgery that cost him most of the regular season.
+He also scored in Game 1 of the first-round series.

+"His hockey intelligence is, it's high-end offensive hockey intelligence," said Appert.
+"Guys love to play with him because he finds plays."

 4. Sending thoughts